Skip to contents

 Details

-draws_method = "conformal" (default): Run the model once; missing cells are sampled from \(x_{ij}^{(k)} \sim \mathrm{N}(\hat\mu_{ij},\; q_{j}/1.96)\) where \(q_j\) is the trait-level conformal score (the empirical 97.5th percentile of held-out absolute residuals, in latent z-score units back-transformed to the original scale).
-The draw width is therefore calibrated against actual prediction error regardless of whether the BM or GNN term dominates.
+draws_method = "conformal" (default): Run the model once; missing cells are sampled from \(x_{ij}^{(k)} \sim \mathrm{N}(\hat\mu_{ij},\; q_{j}/1.96)\) where \(q_j\) is the trait-level split-conformal residual quantile.
+Dividing this quantile by 1.96 is a pragmatic Normal-scale construction, not a consequence of the conformal coverage guarantee.
 For discrete traits (binary, categorical) it uses Bernoulli / categorical draws from the estimated probability vector.
 For multi_proportion groups it draws the K CLR latent columns with their BM latent SEs, projects back to sum-zero CLR space, and decodes to the simplex.
-This is the preferred default for pigauto.

 Nakagawa & Freckleton (2008, 2011) review the consequences of ignoring missing data in ecological and comparative analyses and argue for multiple imputation as the default.